thecopy/apiary2postman/README.md

     cat some.json | apiary2postman json > postman.dump

+##### Single Collection
+To force all resource groups to be created as Folder within the same Postman collection use `--single-collection` option.

 # Contribution

 Contributions are greatly appreciated.
 What is most lacking is tests and would be super-grealy appreciated.